Michael S. Brown, M.D.

 Molecular Genetics at the University of Texas Southwestern Medical

 School in Dallas.
-Dr. Brown is also a member of the Board of Directors
+Dr. Brown is a former member of the Board of Directors

-of Pfizer, Inc. and is Chairman of its Science and Technology Committee.
+of Pfizer, Inc. and was Chairman of its Science and Technology Committee.

 Dr. Brown and his long-time colleague, Dr. Joseph L. Goldstein, together